tarwn/lessthandot-hugo/blogs/content/posts/2009-03-06-what-to-do-when-your-identity-column-max.md

 You do something like this:

+sql
-<pre>--What's the biggest signed four-byte long:
+--What's the biggest signed four-byte long:
 --select power(convert(bigint, 2), 31) - 1
 --2147483647